University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 Capturing text is something you may want to do, however these operations in `bash` are beyond the scope of this course.
 To perform this we usually use the Stream EDitor `sed` and this will be covered in part 2 of this practical.
 For those who are interested, there is a tutorial available at http://www.grymoire.com/Unix/Sed.html.

+A useful website to test your regular expressions is available at https://regex101.com/ .
+This can be very handy.